-Introduction to Sociology SOCI 100
+SOCI 100 Introduction to Sociology

-3 cr.
 Introduction to Sociology presents fundamental concepts and theories covering many areas of contemporary sociology.
 This course analyzes the influence of social and cultural factors upon human behavior in the areas of culture, socialization, groups, deviance, sexuality, stratification, race, gender, economics, family, religion, and the environment.
 Social dynamics and social institutions will be explored, coupled with the ever-present issues of social change and the impact of these changes on society and the individual.